Luis Pedro (footballer, born 1992)

-Luis Pedro da Silva Ferreira (born 6 January 1992) is an Angolan-Dutch professional footballer who plays as a centre back for ASWH.
+Luis Pedro da Silva Ferreira (born 6 January 1992) is an Angolan-Dutch professional footballer who plays as a centre back for club ASWH.
 Pedro is a resident of Rotterdam.

 Club career

 Helpman, Groningen and Veendam

 Pedro played in the youth of VV Helpman and transferred to the FC Groningen youth in 2005.
 He played for FC Groningen U21 and the first squad, where he had his Eredivisie debut in 2012 as a substitute.
 His three other games in the top team were full length.

 During the 2012–13 season, Pedro was loaned to SC Veendam in the Eerste Divisie.
 Here Pedro became a base-team player.
 Coincidentally, Veendam went bankrupt before this season was over.
 After Veendam folded, Pedro played extra games for the FC Groningen U21 team until the season was really over.

 Emmen, NAC and De Graafschap

 A free player, Pedro transferred to the Eerste Divisie side FC Emmen, The Emmen stint lasted 2 seasons, during which he played 72 league games and also scored 3 goals.
 In 2015 he helped Emmen reach the promotion playoffs.

 Next season, at NAC Breda, he was the only player not to miss any playing time in the league games of the 2015–16 season's first half.
 He also scored 4 goals.
 At the De Graafschap, in the 2016–2017 season, Pedro went to the opposite extreme of activity, playing only 3 games due to an injury.